Diafani - Athens (Piraeus)

 Ferries to Athens

-There are around 2 weekly sailings from Diafani to Athens (Piraeus) serviced by Blue Star Ferries.
-Timetables can vary by season and operator.
+There is 1 weekly sailing from Diafani to Athens (Piraeus) provided by Blue Star Ferries.
+Timetables can change from season to season.

-Pets currently are not allowed on ferries from Diafani to Athens (Piraeus).
+Currently, pets can not travel on board the ferries from Diafani to Athens (Piraeus).

 More routes than anyone else.